sgr-team/rs_synca/README.md

 # SyncA

-Write asynchronous code, and SyncA will create a synchronous version.
+Write asynchronous code, and synca will create a synchronous version.

 ## How to use